Develatio/nebulant-cli/README.md

 been granted access to.

 The CLI can store tokens under profiles, which allows you to easily switch between them.
-Eg, you might have generated multiple users, each one granted access only to certain collections of blueprints.
+For example, you might have generated multiple users, each one granted access only to certain collections of blueprints.
 Or you might have accounts in multiple organizations.